q3769/conseq4j/README.md

 A default conseq has unbounded (`Integer.MAX_VALUE`) capacities.
 The capacities refer to

-1. the conseq's maximum count of concurrent executors, and
+1. the conseq's maximum count of concurrent executors
 2. each executor's task queue size (See [Javadoc on capacity](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/LinkedBlockingQueue.html#LinkedBlockingQueue-int-) of a bounded `BlockingQueue`)

-As always, even with unbounded capacities, related tasks with the same sequence key are still processed sequentially by the same executor, while unrelated tasks can be processed concurrently by a potentially unbounded number of executors:
+As always, even with unbounded capacities as in Build 0, related tasks with the same sequence key are still processed sequentially by the same executor, while unrelated tasks can be processed concurrently by a potentially unbounded number of executors:

+##### Build 0: all default, unbounded capacities

 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().build(); // all default, unbounded capacities
 ```

-This conseq has a max of 10 concurrent executors, each executor has an unbounded task queue size:
+The conseq in Build 1 has a max of 10 concurrent executors, each executor has an unbounded task queue size:

+##### Build 1: partially bounded on max concurrent executors

 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).build();
 ```

-This conseq has an unbounded max number of concurrent executors, each executor has a task queue size of 20:
+The conseq in Build 2 has an unbounded max number of concurrent executors, each executor has a task queue size of 20:

+##### Build 2: partially bounded on task queue size

 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().singleExecutorTaskQueueSize(20).build();
 ```

-The following is a **typical way of setting up a conseq**.
-The exact capacity numbers are up to your discretion.
-This particular conseq has a max of 10 concurrent executors, each executor has a task queue size of 20.
+The conseq in Build 3 has a max of 10 concurrent executors, each executor has a task queue size of 20.
 Note that, in this case, the total task queue size of the entire conseq is 200 (i.e., 20 x 10):

+##### Build 3: fully bounded on both max concurrent executors and task queue size

 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().maxConcurrentExecutors(10).singleExecutorTaskQueueSize(20).build();
 ```

+##### Considerations on capaicities

+When running in a cloud environment, you might want to consider leaving at least one of the conseq's capacities as default/unbounded, especially the task queue size of the individual executor.
+When an executor's capacity is exceeded, the [default/JDK policy](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadPoolExecutor.AbortPolicy.html) is to reject further tasks by throwing exceptions.
+If you fully bound a conseq's capacities as in Build 3, you may be able to prevent the running node from crashing but tasks beyond the set capacities will be rejected and error out, which is undesirable.
+By having some unbounded capacity as in Build 0 through Build 2, the idea is to leverage the clound's autoscaling mechanism to properly scale out the system, and prevent both undesired effects: node crash and task rejection.

 ## Full disclosure - Asynchronous Conundrum